wjandal/my-test/README.md

-Hello Cloud Gurus
+#Hello Cloud Gurus

-# This is my readme file
+ This is my readme file

-This is my aCloudGuru GItHub for Devops Repo.
+This is my aCloudGuru GitHub for Devops Repo.

 Pulling in changes.